rich-p-rich/coffee-and-honey-p5/README.md

 ## Welcome to my Project 5: Coffee and Honey

+## A note on Testing
+I have separated the results of my site testing into a different file called Test Results.

 ## Background and Business Case
 I have long been a fan of coffee shops where you can enjoy decent coffee and cake, maybe a freshly made sandwich, and spend time either meeting friends, reading a book or simply staring out of the window.
 I am as happy in a good chain or franchise as I am in an independent, but a good independent coffee shop